 Also, Tableau has made the Tableau Server admin view workbook publically available, http://community.tableau.com/thread/162348, which, in case it disappears for some reason, is also attached to the bottom of this post.

 Previously I wrote a post about creating your own Tableau Server admin views which were based on my need to monitor report usage.

-Make this changes to enhance background task monitoring
+Make these changes to enhance Tableau background task monitoring

 1. Go to the worksheet ‘What Extracts Have Run in the past 24 hours?’ in the ‘Background Tasks for Extracts’ dashboard.